mhoban/rainbow_bridge/README.md

 ### zOTU curation using LULU

-eDNAFlow includes the option to curate zOTUs using [lulu](https://github.com/tobiasgf/lulu).
+rainbow_bridge includes the option to curate zOTUs using [lulu](https://github.com/tobiasgf/lulu).
 For a more detailed explantion of these parameters please see the LULU documentation.

 <small>**`--skip-lulu`**</small>:  Skip LULU curation
 <small>**`--lulu-min-ratio-type [num]`**</small>: LULU minimum ratio type (accepted values: 'min', 'avg', default: 'min')